vboulanger/depict/README.md

 Depict is built on the top of Bokeh.
-It aims at providing one-line access to the most common types of graph by avoiding boilerplate code.
+It aims at providing one-line access to the most common types of graph by setting opinionated default and avoiding boilerplate code.
 Graphs are aesthetic, efficiently rendered, interactive and sharable.

 It is made for data-{scientist, analyst, engineer, lead, etc} seeking to create beautiful plots while reducing the graph-tweaking time.